ionvop/nowcast/backend/docs/api-docs.md

 ### 5.6 Heat Locations — Analyze

+> **DEPRECATED** — Superseded by [Weather Locations — Analyze](#58-weather-locations--analyze), which returns the full weather payload.
+Kept for backward compatibility; will be removed in a future release.

 Fetches the current heat index for a coordinate, replaces any nearby reading, and returns the stored reading.

 ```